MicrosoftDocs/entra-docs/docs/fundamentals/new-name.md

 We continue to support and enhance Windows Server Active Directory for on-premises identity and access management and the connection to Azure and other clouds, as many organizations continue to rely on this solution.

 The name for Active Directory remains unchanged.
-Based on extensive feedback we've received about Microsoft Entra ID as the new name for Azure Active Directory, for many customers the rename helps to better differentiate between the on-premises (Active Directory) and multicloud identity (Microsoft Entra ID) solutions.
+Based on extensive feedback we received about Microsoft Entra ID as the new name for Azure Active Directory, for many customers the rename helps to better differentiate between the on-premises (Active Directory) and multicloud identity (Microsoft Entra ID) solutions.

-### What will happen to the Azure AD capabilities and features like App Gallery or Conditional Access?
+### What happens to the Azure AD capabilities and features like App Gallery or Conditional Access?

 All features and capabilities remain unchanged aside from the name.
 Customers can continue to use all features without any interruption.